Skip to main content

 What Are the Broader Genetic Interactions?

 While the AR CAG repeat is a primary determinant of TRT outcomes, a complete pharmacogenomic model must incorporate other relevant genetic polymorphisms.
-The is a network of interconnected pathways, and variations in the genes that control these pathways can further modify the response to therapy.
+The endocrine system is a network of interconnected pathways, and variations in the genes that control these pathways can further modify the response to therapy.
 A multi-gene approach is necessary for a truly sophisticated level of personalization.

 The table below presents a more complex, multi-gene perspective on how different genetic profiles might interact to shape an individual’s response to a standardized TRT protocol.